Main Units and Facilities

 Located on the northeast edge of the main Fresno State campus, the Graduate Laboratory provides students, faculty, and staff with an array of sophisticated equipment along with technical support for both undergraduate and graduate-level education and research.
 Within the facility are several smaller labs: They include a main analytics lab for general laboratory work such as plant, soil and water analysis.
 Other units are a plant science lab for conducting plant tissue analysis; the animal science lab for research such as SEM sample preparation and special projects; a media preparation lab for preparing microbiological media and other chemical solutions; and a soils lab for assaying soil chemical components, moisture and other characteristics.

 Ag One is a key administrative unit serving Fresno State’s Jordan College of Agricultural Sciences and Technology.
-It all began when, in 1979, several faculty, alumni and friends of the college had a million-dollar idea – to start a foundation that would benefit, promote and support the college and its programs.
+It all began in 1979 when several faculty, alumni and friends of the college had a million-dollar idea – to start a foundation that would benefit, promote and support the college and its programs.
 The supporters set out to raise $1 million in endowed scholarships.
-Today, the Ag One Foundation has raised more than $17 million in endowed funds.
-Over the years, donors, board members and volunteers have made it possible to award some 3,500 students with more than $2.5 million in scholarships and grants.
-Today Ag One annually provides approximately $500,000 to deserving students and programs.
+Today, the Ag One Foundation has raised more than $19.5 million in endowed funds.
+Over the years, donors, board members and volunteers have made it possible to award some 3,700 students with more than $2.7 million in scholarships and grants.
+Today, Ag One annually provides approximately $600,000 to deserving students and programs.
 It is guided by an enthusiastic board of directors comprised of JCAST alumni and friends.
-Ag one offices are located on the northeast border of the Fresno State campus at Chestnut and Barstow avenues.
+Ag One offices are located on the northeast border of the Fresno State campus at Chestnut and Barstow avenues.

 Ag Operations Facility